akka/akka-persistence-r2dbc/docs/src/main/paradox/cleanup.md

 @@@ warning

-When running any operation with the `DurableStateCleanup`  for a persistence id the actor with that persistence id must not be running!
+When running any operation with `DurableStateCleanup` for a persistence id, the actor with that persistence id must not be running!

 @@@